 Something else that sets this mattress apart is that it’s 100% washable.
 The cover can be removed and thrown in the washer, while the mattress itself can be cleaned in the shower or the bathtub.
 The biggest downside of this mattress is the price—it is the most expensive mattress on the list.

 Overall, when choosing a crib mattress for your little one, keep in mind that safety is the only non-negotiable.
 Once you’ve found options that are firm enough for a newborn and rigorously tested for toxins, the rest is up to you and your personal preferences.

-Whatever your choice, we hope it gives you the peace of mind you need to rest easy while your baby sleeps.
+Whatever your choice, whether you decide to sleep train your baby or not, we hope it gives you the peace of mind you need to rest easy while your baby sleeps.

 9 Tips for Flying with a Baby, From A Real Parent